wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 <hr>
 Maddie Wakeling & Rowan Szulek · *Flights of Fancy*

-*You see us now, scoundrels of the street, rats of the sky.
-But once we were cupids, messengers of love, better than the telephone!<br>Join two entrepreneurial pigeons as we reclaim our stake in this industrial heartland.<br>Become our first customers, entrust us with your messages of love, hook them onto our wings, and we'll trade you a treasure (a chip or three if you're lucky).*<br>Inspired by our shared obsession with pigeons and our fear of dating apps.
-A love mission in a world of commerce and an attempt to find something beautiful in the city.
+*You see us now, scoundrels of the street, rats of the sky.<br>But once we were cupids, messengers of love, better than the telephone!<br>Join two entrepreneurial pigeons as we reclaim our stake in this industrial heartland.<br>Become our first customers, entrust us with your messages of love, hook them onto our wings, and we'll trade you a treasure (a chip or three if you're lucky).*

+Inspired by our shared obsession with pigeons and our fear of dating apps.<br>A love mission in a world of commerce and an attempt to find something beautiful in the city.

 Maddie has worked extensively as an actor and maker, recently as a performer/deviser with SOAPBOX and DeadWeight Theatre.
 She is a Starting Blocks 2023 Artist at Camden People's Theatre.<br>Rowan is an artist, designer, and maker who has created sets and props, delivered workshops, and performed pieces in spaces and places throughout Manchester and beyond.